Gardabani: History

+Etymology

+The name "Gardabani" (Georgian: გარდაბანი) is believed to have Persian origins.
+The term "Gardaban" (Persian: گردابان) can be broken down into "Gard" (گرد), meaning "whirlpool" or "swirl," and "Aban" (آبان), meaning "of water" or "water-related."
+This suggests the name originally referred to a whirlpool or swirling water, possibly reflecting the local geography and presence of water bodies.
+Over time, the name was adapted into Georgian as "Gardabani," becoming part of the local lexicon.
+The region's name thus reflects its historical and cultural ties, influenced by Persian, Azerbaijani, and Georgian interactions over centuries.

+Geography

+Gardabani is a city located in south-eastern Georgia, within the Kvemo Kartli region.
+It is situated on the Gardabani Plain (გარდაბნის ვაკე), a flat and expansive lowland area that stretches along the eastern part of the country, close to the border with Azerbaijan.
+The plain is characterized by semi-arid landscapes and is part of the larger Transcaucasian Depression, which includes various lowlands and plains across the South Caucasus region.

+Gardabani's proximity to the capital of Tbilisi makes it strategically important.
+The city lies along the banks of the Mtkvari (Kura) River, one of the major rivers in the South Caucasus, which supports local agriculture through irrigation.
+The region's climate is continental, with hot summers and mild winters, making it suitable for agricultural activities such as grain and vegetable farming.

 Population

 At the beginning of 2021, Gardabani had a population of 11,650, an increase of more than 8% since the 2014 census.
 According to the 2014 census, the ethnic composition is 63% Azerbaijanis, followed by 30% Georgians.
 Almost all Assyrians in the municipality live in Gardabani city (almost 300, 2.5%).
 Other minorities are Armenians (1.9%), Russians (1.4%) and a few dozen Ukrainians, Ossetians and Pontic Greeks.

 In 1979, 49% of the city's residents were of Azerbaijani origin, while the proportion of Georgians was 17%.
 At the time, more Russians (15%), Armenians (5%) and Greeks (4%) lived in the city, who mostly emigrated with the dissolution of the Soviet Union.